omeersari/voltlines/README.md

 ### Create

-We can create a new passenger by filling all the fields.
+We can create a new passenger or update an existing passenger by filling all the fields.
 Lat and lng values are displayed when the user clicks on the map to determine origin.
 After the second click route is displayed, distance and trip duration are also displayed below the map.

+For updating if the user wants to change the origin too, he/she needs to reset the map.
+However changing destination can be done by clicking on the map.
+It will re-arrange the destination.

 User can enter a number in pick up order input to determine the order.
 It is in the range between 1-9.